xiaoge26/tp/docs/DeveloperGuide.md

 --> The `subtractBalance` will deduct the AMOUNT withdrawn from the users balance

+Note: Withdrawal will be cancelled if it fails to meet withdrawal limit or if users choose to meet savings goal

 **Step 6**:

 --> New balance is displayed to the user via the `showBal()` method from AccountList class that makes use of the UI class' method to print to screen